-I am a PhD candidate in the BioEngineering program at the Georgia Institute of Technology.
+I obtained a PhD in BioEngineering from the Georgia Institute of Technology.
 During my undergraduate education in Chemical Engineering at the University of Puerto Rico-Mayaguez, I worked as an NIH-RISE-2BEST trainee under the mentorship of Dr. Enrique Melendez.
 My work in Dr. Melendez’s lab involved the development of DNA-based electrochemical biosensors for the study of the interaction between nucleic acids and organometallic compounds.
 In 2012, I had the opportunity of participating in the SURE program at Georgia Tech where I worked with Dr. L. Andrew Lyon investigating the layer-by-layer assembly of thin films using micron-sized hydrogel particles.
 My undergraduate training also includes a research internship in the Langer & Anderson Laboratories at MIT studying the use of immuno-modulatory agents to fight the fibrotic response to implanted biomaterials.

 I value mentorship as a mechanism for career advancement and professional development.
 In my blog Mentoring Hats I write about strategies to be more effective at mentoring and more efficient as a mentee.